 ii.
-Consider engaging the Louisiana Legislative Auditor on issues of OII education i.
-Hold OJJ accountable to providing necessary education services
+Consider engaging the Louisiana Legislative Auditor on issues of OJJ education i.
+Hold OJJ accountable to providing necessary education services during review hearings

-In recent years, the Louisiana Legislative Auditor has issued impactful and meaningful reports on the operations at OJJ in a variety of areas, including COVID-19 impacts208 and the use of room confinement and room isolation.209The involvement of the Louisiana Legislative Auditor could help add another voice to the chorus of agencies and advocates seeking reform of education at OJJ schools.
+In recent years, the Louisiana Legislative Auditor has issued impactful and meaningful reports on the operations at OJJ in a variety of areas, including COVID-19 impacts and the use of room confinement and room isolation.The involvement of the Louisiana Legislative Auditor could help add another voice to the chorus of agencies and advocates seeking reform of education at OJJ schools.